US pledges money and other aid to help track and contain bird flu on dairy farms

 “It provides the latitude and capacity to start going in the right direction,” he said.

 The new spending comes more than six weeks after the first-ever detection of an avian bird flu virus in dairy cattle — and one confirmed infection in a Texas dairy worker exposed to infected cows who developed a mild eye infection and then recovered.
-About 30 people have been tested, with negative results, and another 220 are being monitored, according to the CDC.
+About 33 people have been tested and another 260 are being monitored, according to the CDC.

 “It’s still in the same nine states and that’s the most positive thing about where we are," he told reporters.